 For web hosting, I use Bigscoots and am super happy with it.

 It's pricier than BlueHost (which many SEO experts have warned about so I'd beware- a lot of bloggers recommend it because it earns them VERY nice commissions.
 Last I checked it was $65 per referral!) but Bigscoots is SO hassle-free.

 I used to think Cloudways, my 1st host, was cheaper but after starting my friend and my 2nd site on Bigscoots, I realised that's not true!
 Good news as Bigscoots is so amazing, they even did the WordPress installation for my new blog for me!

 Note: be very thoughtful about your blog name.
 My site was blocked by a friend's company as the IT department thought that it was, shall we say, an adult content website???
 (My Mom thought it was hilarious.
 I find it semi-disturbing.)

-3. Install WordPress, get a SEO Friendly theme and customise
+5. Install WordPress, get a SEO Friendly theme and customise

 The next step is the theme!

 Note that you still need to set it up so it's not completely plug and play, but the set-up is pretty easy thanks to their video tutorials.
 (It's basically a lot of checking of boxes etc etc.) They also recently introduced a "limited option" which is more or less set up for you.
 You won't have to do much, but at the same time you won't have much control over your site, so it's not for everyone.

 Click here to read my review of the Feast theme- I particularly like how the team keeps itself (and me) up-to-date about SEO best practices.